ecsricktorzynski/rasa-chatbot-hackathon/README.md

 ```

 The -v option maps the current directory to the /app directory inside the Rasa
 Docker container.
+This is just a simplier command to --mount that has to be used on Windows.
 So to make changes, just change the files in this directory.

 ## Installation Instructions for Linux or WSL2 (Ubuntu on Windows using Windows Subsystem for Linux)

 [Rasa open source installation instructions](https://rasa.com/docs/rasa/installation/)

 ```